Osteopathy’s potential in China

 In spite of what we could think, at first sight, we have to admit that the Chinese culture can find numerous common bases with Osteopathy.

-First of all, this is an alternative medicine and focalized on the body, basing itself on central points of the body, comparable to the vital points which regulate the “Qi”, the vital and spiritual energy of the CTM.
+First of all, this is alternative medicine and focalized on the body, basing itself on central points of the body, comparable to the vital points which regulate the “Qi”, the vital and spiritual energy of the CTM.
 The relation the Doctor and the patient, due to this special approach of the body, will be more intimate and personal.

-Osteopathy is, following the example of the acupuncture, a will of balance (such as the Yin and the Yang) between pain and happiness: a potentially painful practice to chase away the pain, and be able to enjoy well-being.
-Some branches of osteopathy, such as Biokinergy, pushes the link to CTM even farther by being a real by-product of the Chinese Acupuncture, the doctor replacing the needles by his own fingers, easing the unpleasant experience.
+Osteopathy is, following the example of acupuncture, a will of balance (such as the Yin and the Yang) between pain and happiness: a potentially painful practice to chase away the pain and be able to enjoy well-being.
+Some branches of osteopathy, such as Biokinergy, push the link to CTM even further by being a real by-product of Chinese Acupuncture, the doctor replacing the needles with his own fingers, easing the unpleasant experience.

-Osteopathy possesses a big potential of intrigue in China.
+Osteopathy possesses a big potential for intrigue in China.
 The use of Chinese bases, mixed with the culture and the western experience will know how to instigate the curiosity of the young people (intended to be more and more numerous with the softening of the one-child policy) while reassuring the older and more traditionalist people on its benefits.